 Your insurance cover will continue unchanged while you're on parental leave or leave without pay.
-Cover will be maintained and premiums will continue to be deducted until cover ends based on the rules regarding when Death, TPD and Income Protection cover stops.
+Cover will be maintained and premiums will continue to be deducted until cover ends based on the rules regarding when Death, TPD and Income Protection cover stops (see page 31).
 You don't need to notify AustralianSuper of this leave.